Writing Teacher Resources

 LTC International Team

-Our team is exclusively made up of young freelancers who provide a variety of support services to LTC.
+Our team is exclusively made up of aspiring young freelance writers, editors, proofreaders, and artist who provide a variety of support services to LTC.
 If you have a student who is truly keen on pursuing a career in writing, please encourage him or her to apply.
 The LTC Team assists Laura in the publication of jaBlog! and provides support for LTC services in marketing and communications.
-Info
+Learn More

 Write for jaBlog!
 The Blog By and For Junior Authors